justtheimpaler/k2/maven/git-releases-using-maven.md

 ## Versioning and Tagging in Git

-Perform a Git Release is as simple as running:
+Performing a Git Release is as simple as running:

 ```bash
 mvn release:perform